 Emergency Maneuvers/Skid Avoidance *

-The purpose of this unit is to enable students to carry out appropriate responses when faced with CMV emergencies.
+The purpose of this unit is to enable trainees to carry out appropriate responses when faced with CMV emergencies.
 These must include evasive steering, emergency braking, off-road recovery, brake failures, tire blowouts, hydroplaning, skidding, jackknifing, and the rollover phenomenon.

 Skid Control and Recovery *

 The purpose of this unit is to teach the causes of skidding and jackknifing and techniques for avoiding and recovering from them.
-The student must be able to maintain directional control and bring the CMV to a stop in the shortest possible distance while operating over a slippery surface.
+The trainee must be able to maintain directional control and bring the CMV to a stop in the shortest possible distance while operating over a slippery surface.

 Visual Search/Smith System

-The purpose of this unit is to enable the student/driver to visually search the road for potential hazards and critical objects.
+The purpose of this unit is to enable the trainee to visually search the road for potential hazards and critical objects.

 Speed Management and Space Management

-The purpose of this unit is for the student/driver to learn and appropriately adjust and maintain vehicle speed, taking into consideration various factors such as traffic and road conditions.
+The purpose of this unit is for the trainee to learn and appropriately adjust and maintain vehicle speed, taking into consideration various factors such as traffic and road conditions.
 This unit will include instructing the student in maintaining proper speed to manage the space around the CMV from other vehicles.

 Safe Driver Behavior

-The purpose of this unit is to enable the student/driver to demonstrate the safe driver behavior of the operation of the CMV.
+The purpose of this unit is to enable the trainee to demonstrate the safe driver behavior of the operation of the CMV.

 Hours of Service

-The purpose of this unit is to enable students to understand the basic concepts and requirements of the FMCSRs (Part 395, Hours of Service of Drivers); and to develop the ability to complete a Driver’s Daily Log and logbook recap.
+The purpose of this unit is to enable trainees to understand the basic concepts and requirements of the FMCSRs (Part 395, Hours of Service of Drivers); and to develop the ability to complete a Driver’s Daily Log and logbook recap.

 *Indicates concepts that are discussed during road training or simulated but not necessarily performed.